-The establishment of areas of responsibility is coordinated by the Joint WMO/Intergovernmental Oceanographic Commission (IOC) Technical Commission for Oceanography and Marine Meteorology (JCOMM), in consultation with regional associations and approved by the Executive Council.
+The establishment of areas of responsibility is coordinated by the WMO Commission for Weather, Climate, Hydrological, Marine and Related Environmental Services and Applications (SERCOM), in consultation with relevant IMO bodies, regional associations and approved by the Executive Council.

-An issuing service may arrange to receive from other NMHSs forecasts and warnings for part of its area of responsibility for incorporation in the complete forecast for the whole area.
-These contributing services are known as preparation services.
+An Issuing Service may arrange to receive from other NMHSs or National Authorities warnings and forecasts for part of its area of responsibility for incorporation in the complete forecast for the whole area.
+These contributing services are known as Preparation Services.

-The issuing service is responsible for composing the complete broadcast bulletins on the basis of input from the relevant preparation services and for monitoring the broadcasts of information to its designated area of responsibility.
-Where appropriate information, data or advice from a preparation service for a given METAREA is not available, it is the responsibility of the issuing service for that area to ensure that complete broadcast coverage for the area is maintained.
-An issuing service may agree with a preparation service on an appropriate format for the attribution of the forecast and warning information provided by the preparation service.
+The Issuing Service is responsible for composing the complete broadcast bulletins on the basis of input from the relevant Preparation Services and for monitoring the broadcasts of information to its designated area of responsibility.
+Where appropriate information, data or advice from a Preparation Service for a given METAREA is not available, it is the responsibility of the Issuing

+Service for that area to ensure that complete broadcast coverage for the area is maintained.
+An Issuing Service may agree with a Preparation Service on an appropriate format for the attribution of the forecast and warning information provided by the Preparation Service.

-The METAREAs are identical to the NAVAREAs used by the International Hydrographical Organization (IHO) for the broadcast of navigational warnings.
+Like NAVAREA, METAREA means a geographical sea area established for the purpose of coordinating the broadcast of maritime meteorological information.
+The METAREAs are almost identical to the NAVAREAs used by the International Hydrographic Organization (IHO) for the broadcast of navigational warnings except for several areas.

-An issuing service may extend the area of coverage of weather and sea bulletins beyond its METAREA, if it so wishes, to meet national requirements.
+An Issuing Service may extend the area of coverage of weather and sea bulletins beyond its METAREA, if it so wishes, to meet national requirements.
 In this case, the area of coverage has to be specified in the text of each broadcast so that ships are quite clear as to the area covered by the bulletin.
-Similarly, a preparation service may extend its area of coverage to meet national requirements, provided the area of coverage is clearly specified in the information supplied to the issuing service.
+Similarly, a Preparation Service may extend its area of coverage to meet national requirements, provided the area of coverage is clearly specified in the information supplied to the Issuing Service.

-Whenever an issuing service is no longer able to provide the services for its area of responsibility, the relevant Member should inform the Secretary-General at least six months in advance.
-Whenever a preparation service is no longer able to provide forecasts and/or warnings for part of a METAREA, it should inform the relevant issuing service, which should try to make alternative arrangements.
-The Secretary-General should also be informed of changes in preparation services.
+Whenever an Issuing Service is no longer able to provide the services for its area of responsibility, the relevant Member should inform the Secretary-General at least six months in advance.
+Whenever a Preparation Service is no longer able to provide warnings and/or forecasts for part of a METAREA, it should inform the relevant Issuing Service, which should try to make alternative arrangements.
+The Secretary-General should also be informed of changes in Preparation Services.

-Any amendments to the area of responsibility, or proposal for the introduction of a change in an NMHS's responsibility for an area, has to have the approval of the Executive Council based on a recommendation by JCOMM.
+Any amendments to the area of responsibility, or proposal for the introduction of a change in an NMHS's responsibility for an area, has to have the approval of the Executive Council based on a recommendation by SERCOM, in consultation with the relevant IMO bodies.
 Before drawing up any such recommendation, the Commission will obtain comments from the NMHSs directly concerned with the proposed amendment as well as comments of the president(s) of the regional association(s) concerned.